Linziyang1999/Linziyang1999/README.md

 - 📖 My research interests include **Vision-Language Models, multimodal reasoning, and alignment**
 - 🤝 Open to collaboration on **MLLM research, open-source projects, and academic papers**
 - 📫 Contact me: **qdmengziyang@gmail.com**
-- ⚡ Fun fact: *The best models, like the best papers, are the ones that surprise you.*

 ---